hoseinnikmaram/launcher/README.md

-implement a launcher project with composite
+implement a launcher project with Jetpack Compose